 The need for a harbour and lighthouse at Kincardine was driven by two main industries.
-By 1866, there was a fleet of six fishing boats that sailed from the harbour each morning to set their nets many miles out in Lake Huron.
-Large deposits of salt at a depth of one thousand feet were discovered at Kincardine in 1868.
+By 1866, a fleet of six fishing boats was sailing from the harbour each morning to set their nets out in Lake Huron, and large deposits of salt at a depth of one thousand feet had been discovered at Kincardine in 1868.
 Wells were sunk to bring a briny solution to the surface, and various means were then used to either boil or evaporate off the water leaving the valuable salt crystals.
 In 1875, two salt companies produced 187,000 barrels of salt, a good portion of which was exported to the United States.

 The job of keeper was discontinued in 1977, and in 1980 the lighthouse was leased to the Kincardine Yacht Club, which uses the dwelling for a clubhouse and a small museum that is open to the public.

-In December of 2008, the Kincardine Lighthouse was designated a Heritage Building by the town council.
-This move was partly prompted by the outcry that occurred earlier in the year when vinyl siding and modern windows were added to the lighthouse.
+In December 2008, Kincardine Lighthouse was designated a Heritage Building by the town council.
+This move was partly prompted by the outcry that occurred earlier in the year when vinyl siding and modern windows were added to the historic lighthouse.

 Head Keepers: Ross Robertson (1874), William Robert Kay (1874 – 1899), Thomas McGaw, Jr. (1899 – 1913), William G. Temple (1913 – 1928), Donald Martin (1928 – 1929), Oran Westell (1929 – 1955), Myron Hall (1955 – 1956), Alonzo Burley (1956 - 1978).

 Description/Height of tower above ground

 Flashing sector light.
 Red from 34° to 99 °, white from 99° to 103°, and green from 103° to 168°.
 Mariners can activate foghorn by clicking mike 5 times within 5 seconds on Channel 19.